Age dissection of the vertical breathing motions in Gaia DR2: evidence for spiral driving: Comparison with vertical motions in the Milky Way

 Fig.~\ref{fig:gaia_bulkmotions_agecut} shows the mean vertical velocity distribution in the $(R,z)$~plane for the three stellar populations.
 Non-zero mean vertical motion is seen in all three stellar populations.
-The amplitudes of the bulk vertical velocity is small near the mid-plane, but at $|z| \geq 1\kpc$, stars on either side of the mid-plane are moving in opposite directions, \ie\ with a non-zero \vb, while at moderate heights all populations exhibit bending modes (\ie\ stars on either side of the mid-plane are moving in the same direction).
+Stars on either side of the mid-plane are seen to move in opposite directions, \ie\ with a non-zero \vb\ at larger heights, while at moderate heights all populations exhibit bending motions (\ie\ stars on either side of the mid-plane are moving in the same direction).